dejanu/linux/README.md

 # let's check the file descriptors of it
 ls -l /proc/$$/fd
 ```
+- Everything is a file...this includes deleted files that now live as chunks of memory that are in use by a process, soo sometimes `df will report bigger disk usage than du`
+- Each file is represented by a **inode** (data structure that stores all the information about the file e.g. permissions, file-type, owner; except its name and actual data).
+To check the inode of a file `ls -i /etc/passwd`
 ---
 # Each command does one thing very well